 “To the place where I am going, you know the Way: I am the Way, the Truth, and the Life; those who journey to the Father’s House arrive at last only through and with Me.” –Jesus, in John 14: 4 – 6

 The Way is the journey itself.
 The Truth is Who and what we choose to believe about God and Jesus during our journeys.
 The Life is the eternal LIFE of God He implants inside us when we choose to become followers of Jesus during our journeys.
+He actually replaces our sin and death with his own Eternal LIFE!

 Every human ever born knows instinctively he or she is on a life-journey.
 Just as with their knowledge of God, some deny the reality of that journey, but they know…they know.
 All who admit their knowledge of the journey hope they are on the “right” journey, but the only right journey is through The Way to the Father’s House.
 And therein lies the dilemma for uncounted humans: there are other ways that seem right to many people, but unfortunately the end of those ways is death.
 (Proverbs 12: 15 and 14: 12)